mmbman/Katagiri/1987-05-02-Prajna-Paramita-and-Emptiness.md

 So, that's why emptiness is your experience, or emptiness is description of your practice.

-So if you want to experience the emptiness, you have to practice, participate in the deep cause of Prajnaparamita.
+So if you want to experience the emptiness, you have to practice, participate in the deep cause of Prajñāpāramitā.
 This is called Avalokiteshvara. *Avalok* means to observe and to be observed.
 To observe the world and to be observed by world, to meanings there.
 Avalokiteshvara, Avalok.
 So Avalokiteshvara means “bodhisattva who listens to the cry after closely observing the world.”
 And then Avalokiteshvara can constantly listen to that cry, the sound – many sounds, many cries there.

 And then, the world needs Avalokiteshvara.
 Avalokiteshvara needs the world.
 I need you, you need me.
 So, awakening is all beings are interconnected, interpenetrated.
 This is the truth.

 So, don't see your object only by one way.
 In other words, don't stay with your own understanding.
 Because if you see the world, the world see you.
 So your understanding should be put aside for while, and then you should be a good listener to the world.
 If you want to be a good see-er, you have to be good listener to the world.
 And then, there is communication, communion between you and the whole world takes place.
 Otherwise, it's pretty difficult to practice together in peace and harmony.

-This is the meaning of Prajnaparamita here.
+This is the meaning of Prajñāpāramitā here.

 So that's why I read this paragraph.
 “In that case, all the accumulation of the merit on the part of bodhisattva who causes imperfect wisdom must be described emptiness, just emptiness, worthless, insignificant, insubstantial.
 This is the basis of existence.
 It means you are free, completely free, liberated.